Compliance with the California Sick Leave Law requires five important Steps.

 Display a Poster of your Sick Leave Policy

 Display a poster of your sick leave policy where employees can read it.
 The poster can be displayed on a 81/2 x 11 page or larger in a prominent place that employees can access and read.
 Find a poster that businesses can use and display here.

 California law requires that employers report sick leave balance to employees on their pay stubs.
 If sick leave balances are not reported on pay stubs, it must be reported on a document issued the same day as the pay stub.
 This ensures that employees are always aware of their balance and can plan accordingly.
 SwipeClock reporting makes it easy to track and report sick leave balance, as well as any additional paid time off that your business may provide.

 Without records, your business has no proof that it remained in compliance with the California Sick Leave Law.
 Without proof, employers are subject to the corresponding fines and penalties imposed in the law.
 Additionally they could be subject to legal suits by the employees.
 California law requires the businesses maintain records for at least 3 years.
 It is best to maintain the current years records and an additional three years of records.
 Swipeclock software can maintain your sick leave records beyond the required minimum 3 years.

 Compliance with California Sick Leave Laws is as simple as following these five steps.
-For additional information on sick leave laws, check out this article.
+For additional information on sick leave laws, check out our article on California Sick Leave or the exceptions.
 SwipeClock also provides additional information on Federal Overtime laws and other State and Local ordinances related to employee pay and timekeeping.

 Written by Annemaria Duran Last updated Oct 24, 2016